blandrum07/python-100-days/Day 6/README.md

 # Day 6

-The Number Guessing Game remade with elif statement.
+The Number Guessing Game remade with elif statements.